Order Hemiptera: Family Cercopidae

 It is easy to hose off the plants if the spittle becomes too objectionable.
 Since most spittlebugs in the PNW cause little significant damage to plant, they can be ignored.

-Several wasp species have been reported to parasitize spittle bug eggs as well as a pipunculid fly that can cause 50-60% parasitism of adults.
+Several wasp species have been reported to parasitize spittle bug eggs, as well as a big-headed fly (Pipunclulidae) that can cause 50-60% parasitism of adults.

 Not recommended for home landscapes